dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 When you are working on AWS, it is a best practice to use the IAM user instead of the Root account.
 If for some reason the IAM user is compromised, it is simple to solve the problem by removing the policy attached to it/deleting the user himself.

-Policies are assigned to either a IAM user or IAM role or IAM group and consist of what the entity can/can not do.
+Policies are assigned to either an IAM user or IAM role or IAM group and consist of what the entity can/can not do.
 For example, a policy could be the possibility to read the content of the s3 bucket.

 Access Key and Secret Access key are similar to the user and password (keep it always secret).
 One reason you need to use it is for example you need to do some calls using CLI.
 Never hardcode this information on services that it is public expose (for example code on github with access key and secret access key) as bad actors could reuse those access to do bad actions (exploit your application and get sensible information or spin services)In some cases you need to use an IAM Role and attach it to a service or even a user. the difference between Iam user and Iam role is once the entity assumes the IAM role, it is valid for a short time and temporarily loses the previous privilege.